 Student Learning Outcomes - Marketing 1.
-Demonstrate the ability to collect, analyze and synthesize data to inform business decisions 2.
-Demonstrate proficiency in oral and written communications appropriate for a professional business setting 3.
+Demonstrate the ability to collect, analyze and synthesize data to inform business decisions 2. · · · · · · · · · · · · · · · · · · · business setting 3.
 Demonstrate knowledge of and the ability to apply principles of Catholic Social Teaching (CST) to moral dilemmas in business 4.
 Demonstrate the ability to work effectively as a member of a group 5.
 Demonstrate knowledge of and the ability to apply the process of marketing 6.
 Demonstrate knowledge of and the ability to apply marketing specific skills, paradigms, tools and theories to marketing issues 7.
 Demonstrate the ability to analyze and synthesize the impact of the external environment on the marketer's decision making